dineshsairallapalli/Vision-Based-Pose-and-Velocity-Estimation-Optical-Flow-and-RANSAC/README.md

 # Vision-Based-Pose-and-Velocity-Estimation

 ### **Description**
-This Project demonstrates the implementation of a **vision-based 3D pose estimator** and a robust velocity estimation system for a **Nano+ quadrotor**.
-By leveraging AprilTag markers for localization, optical flow for motion estimation, and robust RANSAC outlier rejection, the project provides accurate estimates of the quadrotor's position, orientation, and velocity.
+This Project demonstrates the implementation of a **vision-based 3D pose estimator** and a robust velocity estimation system for a Nano+ quadrotor.
+By leveraging **AprilTag markers for localization, optical flow for motion estimation, and robust RANSAC outlier rejection**, the project provides accurate estimates of the quadrotor's position, orientation, and velocity.
 The repository includes MATLAB code, datasets, and visualization scripts, offering a hands-on guide for researchers and students exploring computer vision and motion estimation.

 ---